lluisalemanypuig/fns/README.md

 ### Execution

 Two executable files will be generated after all the code has been compiled.
+The calculator has an interactive mode and another that allows the loading and execution of a program.

-In order to use the calculator issue the following command:
+In order to use the interactive mode, issue the command:

+$ ./calculator -i

+If the other mode is preferred then issue the following command:

-$ ./calculator
+$ ./calculator -l /path/to/dir/file_name

+where /path/to/dir/file_name contains the path (absolute or relative) and the name to the file that is to be executed.

 If one wants to run the demo to process the permutations of a list in parallel issue the following command: